ivanzvonkov/ml-papers/FreezeOut/README.md

 ## Experiments

--   Tested each of the four learning rate scheduling strategies on CUFAR-10 and CIFAR-100 with
+Tested each of the four learning rate scheduling strategies on CUFAR-10 and CIFAR-100 with:

 -   DenseNets (faster and same accuracy),
 -   wide ResNets (faster and better accuracy),
 -   VGG (no improvement)

 ## Conclusion:

-Calculation for how figuring out how much faster you can train with FreezeOut: c<sub>i</sub> := cost of one forward or backward pass for a conv layer C := total cost of training for n iterations C<sub>without FreezeOut</sub> = ∑ ( 2c<sub>i</sub> • n<sub>iteration</sub>) C<sub>with FreezeOut</sub> = ∑ ( ( 1 + t<sub>i</sub> ) • c<sub>i</sub> • n<sub>iteration</sub>)
+Calculation for figuring out how much faster you can train with FreezeOut:

+c<sub>i</sub> := cost of one forward or backward pass for a conv layer

+C := total cost of training for n iterations

+C<sub>without FreezeOut</sub> = ∑ ( 2c<sub>i</sub> • n<sub>iteration</sub>)

+C<sub>with FreezeOut</sub> = ∑ ( ( 1 + t<sub>i</sub> ) • c<sub>i</sub> • n<sub>iteration</sub>)

 Then the speedup when using FreezeOut is 1 - C<sub>with FreezeOut</sub>/C<sub>without FreezeOut</sub>